SEG2105-uottawa/SEG2105-Assignment1/README.md

 of iterations.
 Make sure that your program runs each time for about 10 seconds so you get a good measure of performance.
 Test each method separately.
-Run each version several times to ensure that your results are consistent and use the median result as your definitive result, plus give the maximum and minimum
+Run each version several times to ensure that your results are consistent and use the median result as your definitive result, plus give the maximum and minimum execution time.

 6. Hand in a description of how you did the tests, sample outputs from running the tests, the table and a discussion of the results.